By Nicole Erb

 Do NOT write the story down word for word and try to sound natural.
 Audiences can smell this a mile away.
 DO show a side of you that you might be shy/hesitant/embarrassed about.

 4. How often do you develop new material?
 Have you ever had an idea for a project in one medium that transformed and came into it’s own in another medium?

 I am developing new material and stories ALL the time.
 Every day/week.
 Something will happen in real life and I will think, I have to use this on stage.
 I have been able to use stand up jokes in my storytelling.
 I have been able to take stories and use parts or even edited down versions at comedy clubs.

-You were the winner of the Liz Carpenter Political Humor Award (previously awarded to Samantha Bee, Wanda Sykes, and satirist/humorist Mark Russell).
+5. You were the winner of the Liz Carpenter Political Humor Award (previously awarded to Samantha Bee, Wanda Sykes, and satirist/humorist Mark Russell).
 How is your approach to political humor different than your regular stand-up?
-Do you feel pressed to stay ahead of the curve?

 My political comedy is part and parcel of my stand-up.
 I give myself freedom in the same set to talk about the president as I do to talk about my family and friends.
 I will transition from a personal story about being an LGBTQ ally into a story about hanging with my bro type guy friends.
 The biggest difference is political jokes have a shelf life.
 Meaning just when you are having fun telling a joke about dumb-ass Ben Carson, he becomes irrelevant.